TheHolyRoger/RogerThat/README.md

 <details>
 <summary>Expand ...</summary>

-Change the hostname to listen on for the public **TradingView** webhook with the following command:
+Change the hostname to listen on for the public **TradingView** webhook with the following commands:

 (Do not use a full URL here, the hostname is the part of the URL after https:// and before any other slashes)